 - The organizational brand image grows.

-- Everyone in the organization constantly improves their personal and professional qualities.
+- Everyone in the organization continually improves their personal and professional qualities.

 - Team members seek and eliminate impediments without waiting for management to do so.